-Breckenridge Water Fun: 6 Activities Families Can’t Miss
+Breckenridge Water Activities Families Can’t Miss During Warm Months

 When the snow melts, Breck transforms from a winter wonderland to a destination full of warm-weather outdoor activities.
-One of the best ways to enjoy them is to take advantage of all the water recreation the area offers.
+One of the best ways to enjoy them is to take advantage of the water recreation.
 From lakes to public pools, families have plenty of options for a full day or week of fun on the water.
-Get ready to soak up the sun, and check out the top Breckenridge water activities for your family vacation.
+So soak up the sun, and check out the top Breckenridge water activities.

 Top 6 Breckenridge Water Activities for Summer Fun

 To get started, drive 30 minutes north to Dillon Reservoir.
 Home to Lake Dillon, which features 26 miles of shoreline and two marinas that offer boat and equipment rentals.

 Frisco Bay Marina offers a classic boat tour for groups as large as five where they sit back and see scenic spots.
 Dillon Marina – named the world’s highest deep-water marina – offers four boat tours, including daytime, sunset, women and wine, and historic tours.
 Additionally, both marinas provide visitors with options for renting speed and sail boats, as well as storage and classes.
 Those who need to get from one marina to the other should ride Lake Dillon Water Taxi.

 Colorado’s waters are home to some of the best fly fishing in the Rocky Mountains.
 One top spot for fishing in Breckenridge is Blue River, which runs south to north through the heart of the city.
 Several companies host guided fly-fishing trips, ranging from two-hours to half- and full-day adventures.